How to Choose a Vacation Rental

 - Vacation rental reviews give great advice.
 Check vacation rental review websites for reviews of the agency or property.
 We have reviews on this website and we link to some of the other vacation rental review websites (www.slowtrav.com and www.tripadvisor.com).
 If you do not find any reviews ask the agency or owner to put you in touch with recent renters.

 - Other travelers are great resources.
 Join some online travel communities or forums.
-I have my favorites listed in the Resources.
-Ask them for advice.
+Join our Slow Europe travel forums.
+Ask people for advice.
 Some of them may have even stayed in some of the vacation rentals you are looking at.

 - The agencies or owners will be happy to talk to you.
 If the website does not tell you everything you want to know email or phone with your specific questions.
 If it is an agency tell them your requirements and ask them to help you make a shortlist.